andizq/discminer/README.md

 ## How to use

-The package documentation is still under construction, but you can find practical examples demonstrating the main functionality of the code in the `./template` folder of this repository.
+You can find practical examples demonstrating the main functionality of the code in the `./example` folder of this repository.

-To run the examples on your local machine you can clone this repository and follow the instructions provided in the readme file,
+To run the examples on your local machine, clone this repository and follow the instructions provided in the README file,

 ```bash
 git clone https://github.com/andizq/discminer.git